 Our GDPR meaning guide simplifies the key concepts of this strict new privacy law and explains the most important compliance requirements for your business.

-2. Situations in Which Data Processing May Be Based on Legitimate Interests
+2. When to Base Data Processing on GDPR Legitimate Interests

 The text of the GDPR itself suggests a number of potential situations under which legitimate interest might be invoked.
 These include: